How to Cite PowerPoint Presentations in APA Style

 Madison, J. (2016, April 11-14).
 Introduction to APA Citations [PowerPoint presentation].
 2nd Annual National Conference for Researchers, New York, NY, United States.
 Retrieved from http://researcherguide.com/archives

-If you want to refer to a specific slide in the body text of your paper, include its number in your in-text citation.
+If you want to refer to a specific slide in the body text of your paper, include the slide number in your in-text citation.

 How to Cite a PowerPoint Presentation Your Readers Can’t Access

-If the presentation you wish to cite is not published anywhere and readers won’t be able to access it (e.g., you saw it at a conference), you can still give it recognition.
+If the presentation you wish to APA cite is not published anywhere and the reader won’t be able to access it (e.g., you viewed it at a meeting), you can still give it recognition.
 In this case, you need to cite it as personal communication.
 APA style doesn’t index personal communications in the reference lists, but it is necessary to include them as in-text citations.
-See how to do this below.
+See how you can cite a meeting in your PowerPoint presentation below.

-How to Format a PowerPoint Presentation in APA Style
+How to Format a PowerPoint Slideshow in APA Citation Style

 If you present on a serious level and need to establish the credibility of the data you put into slides, it’s important to treat your PowerPoint presentation as a research paper in the first place.
-In this regard, educators and editors strongly recommend applying APA research paper guidelines to PowerPoint presentations.
+In this regard, educators and editors strongly recommend applying APA guidelines to the structure of PowerPoint presentations.

 Thus, a PowerPoint presentation needs to meet certain criteria.
 It should include: